 Immediately report the incident to your supervisor.
-The supervisor on duty at the time of the injury is responsible for investigating the scene, ensuring that you receive prompt medical attention, reporting the incident via Veritas, and addressing any safety hazards that may have caused or contributed to the injury
+The supervisor on duty at the time of the injury is responsible for investigating the scene, ensuring that you receive prompt medical attention, reporting the incident via Origami, and addressing any safety hazards that may have caused or contributed to the injury

 I will miss work because of my work-related injury.
 What happens next?

 Once your supervisor reports the injury to W/C Claims, that team will investigate and handle your worker’s compensation claim.

 Do I use my personal medical insurance to pay for my work-related injury?

 No. You should get treatment from the Vanderbilt Occupational Health Clinic.
 If it is after hours, go to the Vanderbilt Adult Emergency Department.

 Worker’s compensation is a no-fault insurance benefit to employees of the University who suffer an injury or occupational disease resulting from their work.

 I have short-term disability insurance.
 Do I need to file a claim?